Ariana Grande Is Stunned Upon Learning Of Her Legendary Achievement

 “u deserve the whole world,” said another.

-But some fans have pointed out that this latest achievement, isn’t exactly news.
+But some fans have pointed out that this latest achievement isn’t exactly news.

-As Bustle reports, Grande has been breaking numerous records this year as her songs continue topping the charts and her albums grow in popularity
+As Bustle reports, Grande has been breaking numerous records this year as her songs continue topping the charts and her albums grow in popularity.

-In February she broke another record by having three songs in the top three spots on Billboard Hot 100’s.
+In February, she broke another record by having three songs in the top three spots on the Billboard Hot 100.
 It’s an achievement that hasn’t been done since The Beatles in 1964.

 Grande responded on Twitter that she thought her fans had “edited” the chart listing, insisting that it was a joke at first before verifying it was real news.

-This achievement helped her accomplish another record of having 11 of her songs in the Top 40, making her the record holder for most songs in Top 40 simultaneously by a female artist.
+This achievement helped her accomplish another record of having 11 of her songs in the top 40, making her the record holder for most songs in the top 40 simultaneously by a female artist.

-Her album Thank U, Next when it hit the number one spot on Billboard’s 200 earned her another record, the most streams of a pop genre album in a week.
+When her album Thank U, Next hit the number one spot on Billboard’s 200, it earned her another record – the most streams of a pop genre album in a week.

 These achievements have all been accomplished since early February of this year.